oobabooga/text-generation-webui/README.md

   --mmproj MMPROJ                                      Path to the mmproj file for vision models.
   --streaming-llm                                      Activate StreamingLLM to avoid re-evaluating the entire prompt when old messages are removed.
   --tensor-split TENSOR_SPLIT                          Split the model across multiple GPUs.
 Comma-separated list of proportions.
 Example: 60,40.
-  --row-split                                          Split the model by rows across GPUs.
-This may improve multi-gpu performance.
+  --split-mode {layer,row,tensor,none}                 How to split the model across multiple GPUs. "tensor" can make multi-GPU significantly faster.
   --no-mmap                                            Prevent mmap from being used.
   --mlock                                              Force the system to keep the model in RAM.
   --no-kv-offload                                      Do not offload the K, Q, V to the GPU.
 This saves VRAM but reduces performance.